 Leaving rehab too early is risky and can present several problems for the person who needs addiction treatment.
 There are three main reasons why:

 The Person Who Leaves AMA Is Likely In Withdrawal

 Many people start to feel the effects of stopped drug or alcohol use within the first 72 hours after their last dose.
 Although people’s withdrawal symptoms will vary, symptoms usually peak by the end of this period.

 If a person leaves 24 to 72 hours into their treatment, this means they likely are leaving while in a state of drug or alcohol withdrawal.

 Various factors affect a person’s withdrawal experience.
 The kind of drug(s) a person uses affects how long a substance stays in their system, which, in turn, affects when withdrawal begins.
 How much of a drug a person uses and how long they use it for also affect withdrawal timelines.

 A person’s overall physical and mental health and substance use history are all important factors.
 These, of course, will vary according to the person, which is why treatment must be customized to meet each person’s specific needs.

 Alcohol, benzodiazepine, and opioid withdrawals can be intense without medical treatment.
-As Healthline notes, early symptoms of opioid withdrawal begin the first 24 hours after a person stops using the drug.
+Early symptoms of opioid withdrawal begin the first 24 hours after a person stops using the drug.
 While these symptoms are generally not life-threatening, they can be uncomfortable or unbearable for those who have them.
 Benzodiazepine withdrawal can also start within 24 hours of the last dose.